WittigAstrodynamicsGroup/Terrestrial_Exoplanet_Simulator/README.md

 If you have trouble installing or using REBOUND, please open an issue on github and we'll try to help as much as we can.

 There are also short YouTube videos describing various aspects of REBOUND available at https://www.youtube.com/channel/UC2wonKI0wWwGi5-JqJtMsYQ/videos.

-## Additional Physics
-To easily incorporate additional physics into your REBOUND simulations, see REBOUNDx at https://github.com/dtamayo/reboundx

 ## Papers